1jour1vin

 About the wine:

-What a modern expression this lovely wine offers!
+What a modern character this lovely wine has!
 Crisp black berries mingle with subtle, well-balanced spices.
-The approachable palate reveals a woody fruitiness where silky tannins dance with joy.
+The inviting palate reveals a woody fruitiness where silky tannins dance with joy.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France